-To increase the chances of getting internships and jobs, we have to first know what potential employers are looking for.
+To increase the chances of getting graphic design internships and jobs, we have to first know what potential employers are looking for.
 In order to help improve your design portfolio, I asked 16 designers who are well known in their field, the question “What makes a great design portfolio?”

 The response I received was great; each and every advice given was truly beneficial.

 1. A great design portfolio is one that is curated to the specific needs of the designer and presented in a way that communicates the message you are trying to convey.

 For example, if you are designer focused on branding and identity, you would show more of these pieces making them the focus of the portfolio, while also curating what actual pieces go into the portfolio, presenting only your best work.

 2. One that shares details of the design brief as opposed to showing a few images in isolation.